-Following Tyler, The Creator’s return to his sonic home of rap music with his new album Call Me If You Get Lost, the musician has discussed why the genre will always remain his first love.
+Following Tyler, The Creator’s return to his sonic home of rap music with his most recent album Call Me If You Get Lost, the musician has discussed why the genre will always remain his first love.
 It’s a tell-tale story from one of the genre’s most progressive and extensive creators.

 Every stage of his career has constantly seen the talent tweak his sound and his persona.
 This attitude has won Tyler an almost unmatched number of plaudits, allowing him to stand out from the crowd as he evolves at lightning speed.